coden-s/sp24-lab1/README.md

 ## Activity: Editing and merging via a branch and a pull request

 Open up the pie.py file in the code editor in the GitHub browser:
-1. Right click on the file name to open it in a new tab, so you can still read these instructions.
+1. Right click on the file name to open the file in a new tab, so you can still read these instructions.
-2. Then click the pencil icon.
+2. Then click the pencil icon to edit the file.

-Edit the file by:
+Edit the file:
 1. Read through the code and ask yourself: What does this code do?
 What will the outputs be?
-2. Creating a new pie object, p2, that contains a different kind of pie.
+2. Create a new pie object, p2, that contains a different kind of pie.

 Once you've made these changes, click **"Commit changes..."** and select **"Create a new branch for this commit and start a pull request."** Follow the directions to commit your changes.